Fort Hays State University MSW Program Mission Statement:

 The purposes of this course are to help students: (1) learn the history, mission, and philosophy of the social work profession and the evolution of social welfare policy (2) develop a beginning level understanding of the development, implementation, and impact of major US social welfare policies and programs (3) research and analyze US social welfare policies and programs using a comprehensive framework with special attention to equity and justice (4) build foundation level policy-practice skills.

-Throughout the course students are helped to connect their classroom work and their field work with current social welfare policies and related programs.
+Throughout the course, students are helped to connect their classroom work and their field work with current social welfare policies and related programs.
 Special attention is given to policies and programs that affect social and economic security throughout the life span.
 The course also includes an introduction to policies and programs that are central to fields of practice in child and family welfare, aging, health, and mental health.

 SOCW 815 Social Work Research Methods and Data Analysis (Spring)